 Over 2,000 photographs and hundreds of publications on Steelton, Pennsylvania, an ethnic-industrial community in Dauphin County known for the first mill in the United States built expressly for the manufacture of steel.
 Compiled by John Yetter, Steelton resident, and author of Steelton, Pennsylvania: Stop, Look, Listen.

+These hours begin the week of January 8 and continue until the week of April 27.
+The archives are closed on the following days: January 15 and March 4-10, 2018.
 Before visiting the archives, please consult our policies for archival use and access.
 For more information, contact the archivist.

 For driving directions, click on the Church Hall pin in the interactive map below to view in Google Maps.